jndiogo/sibila/examples/hello_model/readme.md

 # Hello Model!

-In this example se see how to directly create the Model objects and then have ModelDir do that for us.
+In this example we see how to directly create the Model objects and then have ModelDir do that for us.

 ## Using a local model

 To use a local model, make sure you download its GGUF format file and save it into the "../../models" folder.

-In this example, we use a [4-bit quantization of the OpenChat-3.5 7 billion parameters model](https://huggingface.co/TheBloke/openchat-3.5-1210-GPTQ), which at the current time is a good model for its size.
+In this example, we use a [4-bit quantization of the OpenChat-3.5 7 billion parameters model](https://huggingface.co/TheBloke/openchat-3.5-1210-GGUF), which at the current time is a good model for its size.

-The GGUF file is named "openchat-3.5-1210.Q4_K_M.gguf" and was downloaded from the above link.
+The file is named "openchat-3.5-1210.Q4_K_M.gguf" and was downloaded from the above link.
 Make sure to save it into the "../../models" folder.

 [See here for more information](https://jndiogo.github.io/sibila/setup-local-models/#default-model-used-in-the-examples-openchat) about setting up your local models.

+With the model file in the "../../models" folder, we can run the following script:

 ``` py
 from sibila import LlamaCppModel, GenConf